CloudLabsAI-Azure/Migrating-DB-from-Single-Server-To-Flexible-Postgres/Lab1.md

    ![](Images/img5.png)

 6. You have successfully created a **Azure Database for PostgreSQL servers** resource.
+Wait for the deployment to get completed.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:

+- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.